 Doctor of Nursing Practice

 The DNP is the preferred pathway for those seeking preparation at the highest level of nursing practice.
-Advanced nursing practice is any form of nursing intervention that influences healthcare outcomes for individuals or populations.
-The experience of prospective DNP students is varied and may include nursing education, administration, health policy, nurse practitioner, school nurse or informatics, who provide direct or indirect management of care for individual patients or management of care for populations.
+Advanced nursing practice is any form of nursing intervention that influences health care outcomes for individuals or populations.
+The experience of prospective DNP students is varied and may include nursing education, administration, health policy, nurse practitioner, informatics, who provide direct or indirect management of care for individual patients or management of care for populations.

 DNP Program Features:

-- Flexibility in our part-time, totally online program to your area of interest
+- Flexibility in our part-time online program to your area of interest

 - Choice of taking one or two courses a semester (fall, spring, and summer)

 - Prepares nurses for leadership roles in organizational/systems focus

 - Prepares nurses seeking to advance to the highest level of nursing practice for the increasingly complex world of health care